Tissue Tightening with Titan

 Anyone who is looking to tighten and lift their jowls, neck, cheeks, and forehead is a good candidate.
 Also lax skin on the eyelids, a heavy brow, or upper eyelid drooping, as well as lax abdominal skin, upper arm skin, or lax buttocks or thighs may benefit from these treatments.
 In some cases we also find patients with superficial acne scars, rough skin texture, and mild to moderate superficial wrinkles can gain improvement with these treatments.
 You must understand the risks, costs, and time necessary to achieve the full benefit of the procedure(s) and have realistic expectations of the ultimate outcome.

-You should not have treatment with any of these devices if you are pregnant or have been on Accutane within the past 3 months.
+You should not have treatment with any of these devices if you are pregnant.

 What is Tissue Tightening like?

 These procedures can be somewhat uncomfortable during but are not unusually so after.
 It can feel like a “hot pinch” toward the end of each pulse.
 You need to feel some warmth and a little bit of discomfort but not outright pain in order for the proper energy to be delivered.
 Occasionally oral pain pre-medication may be taken for someone who is especially fearful or intolerant of discomfort.
 Tissue tightening procedures are no down-time procedures.
 This means that you should be able to come for your treatment and go back to your activities of daily life the same day.
 Your skin may appear to be slightly red or slightly swollen after the procedure but makeup or sunscreen may be applied immediately.

 How does Tissue Tightening work?

 Certain light energies and radiofrequency energy can be used to heat deeper layers of the skin while protecting the surface of the skin.
 This heating activates fibroblasts signalling new collagen to form and existing collagen to tighten over time.